jonathanSimonney/kotlinExos/README.md

 $ ./gradlew test --tests ii_*         # run tests in part 2
 $ ./gradlew test --tests ii_*22*      # run test number 22 in part 2
 ```

-#### How to check yourself

-The repository has two branches, `master` which contains the exercises for you to do and `resolutions` which contains the resolved exercises.
-Make sure you don’t cheat!

 #### How the tasks are organized